broxus/everscale-inpage-provider/docs/src/pages/guides/deploy.md

 ## Code to TVC

-Before deploying a contract, you need to convert the base64 encoded contract code into a TVC (TVM Container) file with default init data.
+Before deploying a contract, you need to convert the base64 encoded contract code into TVC (TVM Code) format.
 The `codeToTvc` method is used for this conversion.
-The TVC format stores the contract's code and data in a compact binary form, suitable for execution on the TON Virtual Machine.
+The TVC format represents a compact binary representation of the contract's code and a layout for future initData, designed for execution on the TON Virtual Machine.

 ```typescript
 const base64Contract = `te6ccgECJAEABNsAAgE0AwEBAcACAEPQAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAgBCSK7VMg4wMgwP/jAiDA/uMC8gshBQQjAtztRNDXScMB+GaNCGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAT4aSHbPN=YgAK+Eby4EwCEPSkIPS98sBOIyIAFHNvbCAwLjY2LjAAAA==`;